 - sharp, stabbing pain under the left breast or in the chest

 - pain worsening when taking a deep breath or lying down on the back

 - feeling hot, sweaty, feverish, light-headed, and short of breath

-When the stomach’s lining becomes inflamed, this is known as gastritis.
-Not everyone will experience symptoms, but a sharp, stabbing or burning pain under the left breast is a potential clue that gastritis may be present.
+Gastritis is when the stomach’s lining becomes inflamed.
+Not everyone experiences symptoms, but a sharp, stabbing, or burning pain under the left breast is a potential clue that gastritis may be present.